 GHO Capital carries out business in the United Kingdom through GHO Capital Partners LLP (“GHO”, the “Firm” or “we”), which is authorised and regulated by the UK Financial Conduct Authority, which acts as the investment adviser to the manager of GHO’s funds.

 We subscribe to the United Nations Principles of Responsible Investment (“UNPRI”) and are committed to ensuring that the investments advised on by GHO do not undertake any activities which we believe would be contrary to UNPRI or our responsible investing aims.
-Our approach to assessing investment opportunities is outlined in our Responsible Investing Policy & Principles which has been informed by industry leading groups such as the British Private Equity & Venture Capital Association and A Blueprint for Better Business.
+Our approach to assessing investment opportunities is outlined in our Responsible Investing Policy which has been informed by industry leading groups such as the British Private Equity & Venture Capital Association.

 Our approach